iabraham/bioe205/lectures/lec11/index.md

 a system tells us how the system _modifies_ an input signal - both by amplifying or attenuating its amplitude as well by modifying the phase characteristics.
 Thus, the magnitude spectrum of a system looks very much like the magnitude/phase spectrum plots we have seen so far.
-The blow figure shows the spectrum of hypothetical system.
+The below figure shows the spectrum of hypothetical system.

 \input{plot}{systemspec}